techborder/wp/wp-content/themes/padhang/README.txt

 - Add more social icons
 - Add theme page for info, documentations, and changelog
 - Better navigation on small device

+1.1.0 - August 17, 2014
+- New default fonts: Roboto and Roboto Slab
+- New styles for navigation, form elements, blockquote
+- New mobile navigation using slicknav.js
+- New logo and favicon uploader
+- New options to show/hide site title and tagline
+- New options to revert back to old Open Sans font
+- New options to change site title and tagline color
+- New option to make the background image stretched
+- Add support for post format: audio, chat, gallery, status
+- Add support for editor style
+- Background image is now controllable from background options
+- Remove custom header support
+- Fix social menu not showing icons
+- Fix post meta for updated date